anton-k/talks/csound-journal/Csound-expression-paper.md

 ~~~

 The `sqrSeq`  is just like `constSeq`.
 It's a step sequencer.
-The only difference is that each step is created with square wave shape.
+The only difference is that each step is created with unipolar square wave shape.
 In the case of `constSeq` it is just a constant value.

 We create rhythmical bursts.
 But can we substitute the pink noise